Vivian Maier: Self-portrait. Photograph: ©Vivian Maier/Maloof Collection

 Tish Murtha: Self-portrait.
 Photograph: ©Tish Murtha Archive

-Note: This reflection focuses on my involvement during the period from the summer of 2015 through 2016 — when the first steps were taken to preserve and reintroduce Tish Murtha’s archive to the wider photographic community.
+This reflection focuses on my involvement with the Tish Murtha Archive from summer 2015 to 2016, when the first steps were taken to preserve and reintroduce her work to the wider photographic community.

-Soon after, my first ever comment appeared on that post — from Ella, Tish’s daughter (and as it turned out, my second cousin).
-I replied, and on 18 August 2015, I drove from Newcastle to Norton, Stockton-on-Tees, to meet her in person and ask about her mam’s work.
+Soon after, the first comment appeared on that post — from Ella, Tish’s daughter (my second cousin).
+I replied, and on 18 August 2015 drove from Newcastle to Norton, Stockton-on-Tees, to meet her and discuss her mam’s work.

-Ella went up to her loft and returned with what could only be described as a battered cardboard box — filled with bin bags and carrier bags — containing her mam’s photographs.
-As we talked, she told me candidly that while it was her dream for her mam’s work to be seen by the world, she didn’t know where to begin.
+Ella went up to her loft and returned with a battered cardboard box — filled with plastic bin bags and carrier bags containing Tish’s photographs and unprotected negatives.
+She told me that it was her dream for her mam’s work to be seen by the world, but admitted she didn’t know where to begin.

 18 August 2015: The Tish Murtha Archive as it was.
 Photo © David Sampele

-The months that followed were like climbing a mountain one careful step at a time, guided by a growing conviction that Tish’s work deserved to be seen.
+The months that followed became a series of deliberate steps, driven by a growing conviction that Tish’s work deserved to be seen and preserved.
 Four moments in particular stand out:

 September 2015 — The First Drive South

-On 28 September 2015, I set off on a six-hour drive to the University of South Wales in Newport, where Tish had once been a student.
-There I met with photographer and lecturer Paul Reas, who kindly agreed to lead a project on behalf of the university to help organise and begin scanning the archive.
-After half an hour or so, I jumped back in the car and drove the six hours home — tired, but feeling that the long journey had been worth it.
+On 28 September 2015, I set off on a six-hour drive to the University of South Wales in Newport, where Tish Murtha had once been a student.
+There I met with photographer and lecturer Paul Reas to initiate discussions around the archive.
+He agreed to lead a project through the university to begin organising and scanning the material.
+After a short but significant meeting, I drove six hours home — tired, but certain that progress had begun.

-On 28 September 2015, I set off on a six-hour drive to the University of South Wales in Newport, where Tish had once been a student.
-There I met with photographer and lecturer Paul Reas, who kindly agreed to lead a project on behalf of the university to help organise and begin scanning the archive.
-After half an hour or so, I jumped back in the car and drove the six hours home — tired, but feeling that the long journey had been worth it.
+On 28 September 2015, I set off on a six-hour drive to the University of South Wales in Newport, where Tish Murtha had once been a student.
+There I met with photographer and lecturer Paul Reas to initiate discussions around the archive.
+He agreed to lead a project through the university to begin organising and scanning the material.
+After a short but significant meeting, I drove six hours home — tired, but certain that progress had begun.

 October 2015 — Further Encouragement

-A few weeks later, while attending a Magnum Professional Practice workshop in London, I mentioned the archive to Dianne Smyth of The British Journal of Photography.
-I was both surprised and encouraged by her immediate recognition of Tish’s name — and her genuine interest in the story.
-That brief exchange provided additional motivation to keep going.
+A few weeks later, while attending a Magnum Professional Practice workshop in London, I discussed the archive with Dianne Smyth of The British Journal of Photography.
+Her immediate recognition of Tish’s name — and genuine interest in the story — confirmed the significance of the work.

-A few weeks later, while attending a Magnum Professional Practice workshop in London, I mentioned the archive to Dianne Smyth of The British Journal of Photography.
-I was both surprised and encouraged by her immediate recognition of Tish’s name — and her genuine interest in the story.
-That brief exchange provided additional motivation to keep going.
+A few weeks later, while attending a Magnum Professional Practice workshop in London, I discussed the archive with Dianne Smyth of The British Journal of Photography.
+Her immediate recognition of Tish’s name — and genuine interest in the story — confirmed the significance of the work.

 February 2016 — A Digital Presence

 By February 2016, I was in Taiwan following the birth of my daughter.
-Amid sleepless nights, I began building Tish a website and a Wikipedia page — often working quietly while mother and baby slept.
-Until then, Tish had left behind a fragile legacy known only to a few.
-She had worked entirely with film, never part of the digital world, so creating an online presence felt like introducing her to a new space that had previously been out of reach.
+There, I began building a website and creating a Wikipedia page for Tish — working quietly through the night while mother and baby slept.
+Until then, Tish's legacy existed only in fragile physical form.
+She had worked entirely with film, never part of the digital world, so establishing an online presence felt like introducing her to a new space that had previously been out of reach, an essential step in making her work accessible and visible.

 By February 2016, I was in Taiwan following the birth of my daughter.
-Amid sleepless nights, I began building Tish a website and a Wikipedia page — often working quietly while mother and baby slept.
-Until then, Tish had left behind a fragile legacy known only to a few.
-She had worked entirely with film, never part of the digital world, so creating an online presence felt like introducing her to a new space that had previously been out of reach.
+There, I began building a website and creating a Wikipedia page for Tish — working quietly through the night while mother and baby slept.
+Until then, Tish's legacy existed only in fragile physical form.
+She had worked entirely with film, never part of the digital world, so establishing an online presence felt like introducing her to a new space that had previously been out of reach, an essential step in making her work accessible and visible.

 May 2016 — The Return to Wales

-On 31 May 2016, I made the journey again — this time with Ella — driving from the North East to Tintern, Wales, to meet Magnum photographer David Hurn at his cottage and discuss the progression of the project alongside Paul Reas, Lulu Preece, and Kate Mercer.
-David had been Tish’s lecturer at Newport and remembered her vividly.
-Both David and Paul’s experience proved as invaluable as you’d expect — their insight, generosity, and respect for Tish’s work helped shape the next steps of what was becoming a much larger story.
+On 31 May 2016, I made the journey again — this time with Ella — driving from the North East to Tintern, Wales, to meet Magnum photographer David Hurn at his cottage along with Paul Reas, Lulu Preece, and Kate Mercer.

-On 31 May 2016, I made the journey again — this time with Ella — driving from the North East to Tintern, Wales, to meet Magnum photographer David Hurn at his cottage and discuss the progression of the project alongside Paul Reas, Lulu Preece, and Kate Mercer.
-David had been Tish’s lecturer at Newport and remembered her vividly.
-Both David and Paul’s experience proved as invaluable as you’d expect — their insight, generosity, and respect for Tish’s work helped shape the next steps of what was becoming a much larger story.
+On 31 May 2016, I made the journey again — this time with Ella — driving from the North East to Tintern, Wales, to meet Magnum photographer David Hurn at his cottage along with Paul Reas, Lulu Preece, and Kate Mercer.

-Those long drives to and from Wales gave me time to think (that and the fact David Hurn's coffee was like rocket fuel, which probably explains why he’s still so active at 91).
-Each mile added to the sense that something important was taking shape — Tish’s legacy was finally beginning to find its way back into the light.
+Those long drives offered time to reflect.
+With each step, the sense grew that something important was taking shape — that Tish’s work was beginning to find its way back into the light.

 28 September 2015: Paul Reas sees the archive for the first time.
 Photo © David Sampele